greghunt/tailpress/README.txt

 If you have any page caching on your site, you'll have to clear your cache for the best experience.

 == Changelog ==

+= 0.3.2 =
+* Updated Twind script not to include presets

 = 0.3.1 =
 * Fixed trailing comma in function for better PHP support